APAC-GOLD/Assignment-2-AWS-re-Start/Part II/Amy-Answer.md

 7. Create an IAM role and policy granting instances permission to use EIC; Attach the appropriate S3 and DynamoDB permissions policies (For example, the `AmazonS3FullAccess` and `AmazonDynamoDBFullAccess` policies).
 When you create an EC2 Instance Connect Endpoint, the service-linked role named `AWSServiceRoleForEC2InstanceConnect` and the managed policy named `EC2InstanceConnectEndpoint` are automatically created in your AWS account, and the managed policy is automatically attached to the service-linked role.
 8. Attach the IAM role to your instances at launch.
 When launching new EC2 instances, select the IAM role from the step above in the configuration.
 The EC2 instances will now have access to call the S3 and DynamoDB APIs without needing to manage access keys separately.
 Credentials are delivered through the instance profile service at runtime.
 9. Install the EC2 Instance Connect package on Linux instances to enable EIC functionality.
 10. You can now use the EC2 console to connect to instances via EIC without a bastion host or public IP access.
-Let me know if any part of the process needs more explanation.

 Test: To verify, you can install and run the AWS CLI on an instance.
 Commands like `aws s3 ls` or `aws dynamodb list-tables` should now work without additional configuration [[ℹ]](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-ec2-instance-connect-endpoints.html)

-### 2.II.2.a.2.3.
+## 2.II.2.a.2.3.
 Security

 Use EIC Endpoints for secure access from EC2-Instances to S3-DynamoDB-Recources.

 - IAM authorization is required to create the EIC Endpoint and also to make a connection.
 This is good because you can rely on network access controls like, security groups [[ℹ]](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-ec2-instance-connect-endpoints.html)

-#### 2.II.2.a.2.3.1 Route Table
+## 2.II.2.a.2.3.1 Route Table

 - The **EIC Endpoint Route Table** with - Multi-Availability Zone capability,
 - **Public-Subnet-to-Private-Subnet** routes across AZs [[ℹ]](https://docs.aws.amazon.com/managedservices/latest/appguide/about-security-groups.html) [[ℹ]](https://aws.amazon.com/blogs/compute/secure-connectivity-from-public-to-private-introducing-ec2-instance-connect-endpoint-june-13-2023/) [[ℹ]](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/eice-security-groups.html).